StasiS-web/Safia-Landing-Page/README.md

 * JavaScript

 ##  Project Extra Features
-* switching the theme from light to dark
+* Switching the theme from light to dark
-* in the header there is a navigation that leads to each sections
+* In the header there is a navigation that leads to each sections

 ## Useful Resources
 * Follow the [Figma](https://www.figma.com/community/file/892582971189995704) design for the dark theme